 Professional instructors, trained mentors, and education interns provide individualized support where needed.

-The student-centered planning approach is used by advisors to develop goals and monitor individual progress.
-Students receive academic enrichment and support through our academic success classes, small group study sessions, and personal advising.
+A student-centered planning approach is used to develop goals and monitor individual progress.
+Students receive academic enrichment and support through our academic success classes, small group study sessions, and study labs.

 UI REACH courses engage students in powerful applied learning opportunities, integrating classroom learning with structured real-world learning experiences.

 Most UI REACH self-contained courses are split into proficiency based small groups to allow instructors to provide targeted instructions that will maximize student growth.
 Courses focus on 21st century independent living success, student self-advocacy, and academic skill-building.

 Examples of Academic UI REACH courses that all UI REACH students participate in include: Reading Strategies, Expressive Writing, Personal Finance, Computers and Technology, and Health: Positive Choices.
 Students also have an opportunity to take elective courses aligned with their interests.
 For a complete list of UI REACH courses, refer to the General Catalog.

 UI REACH students are also expected to enroll in integrated courses alongside University of Iowa undergraduate students.
 These courses are tailored to provide all involved learners with a meaningful, integrated, educational experience.
 UI REACH students receive support from UI REACH instructors and staff as part of their involvement in these integrated opportunities.

 Traditional Inclusive CoursesUI REACH students may take traditional inclusive courses depending on the interests, goals, and strengths of each student.
 This is an option after completing at least one semester as a UI REACH student.